EskoSalaka/hel_fso_2018/Osa 7/Frontend/README.md

 ## bloglist frontend

-I used the same backend from previous round which can be found here:https://github.com/EskoSalaka/hel_fso_2018/tree/master/Osa%204
+I used the same backend from previous rounds which can be found in the backend folder